-- Make sure you’re ready for work on the farm by eating healthy meals during the day and getting plenty of sleep.
+- Make sure you’re ready to help out on the farm by eating healthy meals and getting plenty of sleep.

-- Stay sun safe when you work outside—wear a hat, drink water and take rest breaks in the shade.
+- Stay sun safe when you‘re outside—wear a hat, drink water and take rest breaks in the shade.

 - Ask children to use lots of colour.

-- Ask children to draw the picture as clearly as they can and within the template drawing box.
+- Ask children to draw the picture as clearly as they can and within the A4 landscape template drawing box.